 What do European students need to know before travelling to the UK?

-European students are travelling to the UK in increasing numbers since Covid travel restrictions reduced.
-It’s easy to come to the UK to study English and most Europeans don’t need to apply for a visa, or quarantine when they arrive.
+It’s easy to come to the UK to study English and most Europeans don’t need to apply for a visa before they travel.

 There were some changes when the UK left the European Union, so here we answer some frequently asked questions from European students: